meio-v/meio-v/README.md

 Hi, I'm Meio!

 🌱 I’m currently learning Kubernetes
+🔭 I’m currently working on a major API with @Trunkrs
 <!--
 **meio-v/meio-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.